felickz/secret-scanning-review-action/README.md

+# ATTENTION
+This repo has been archived.
+For updated versions, please visit https://github.com/advanced-security/secret-scanning-review-action

 # secret-scanning-review-action
 Action to provide feedback annotations to the developer when a Secret Scanning alert is initially detected in a PR commit.